The 5 Best Secured Credit Cards

 For military members and their family, the USAA Secured Card® American Express® Card is an attractive option.
 Your deposit is put into a 2-year CD to earn interest, so your deposit is guaranteed to grow.
 The APR varies between 10.15% to 20.15% depending on your credit worthiness.
 There are no extra fees and no foreign transaction fee.
 This is also one of the few secured cards that come with extra benefits like rental car insurance and extended warranty.
 It also includes free CreditCheck Monitoring with Experian for six months.
 The annual fee is $35.

 Citi® Secured Mastercard®

 The Citi® Secured MasterCard® from our partner Citi is another good option to help you build your credit history.
 Your credit line is equal to your security deposit; the minimum is $200, but you can deposit up to $5,000.
 In addition to monthly notifications to the credit bureaus, this card can help you stay on track with Auto Pay, online Bill Pay, and alerts.
-The variable APR is 22.24% and the annual fee is $25.
+The variable APR is 22.24% and there is no annual fee.

 primor® Secured Visa Gold Card

 With the primor® Secured Visa Gold Card, your credit limit is equal to the amount of your savings (which accrues interest, but does not compound) — anywhere from $200 to $5,000.
 The annual fee is $49 and the APR is 9.99% fixed.
 This is the lowest APR you'll find on a secured card, so it's great for those who need to keep a balance on their card.
 However, this card also has a lot of fees for various activity on your account.
 (They also have a Classic version with a $39 annual fee and 13.99% fixed APR.)